google/zetasql/docs/format-elements.md

 If `expression` or `format_string_expression` is `NULL` the return value is `NULL`.
 If `format_string_expression` is an empty string, the output is an empty string.
-An error is generated if a value that is not a supported format element appears in `format_string_expression` or `expression` does not contain a value specified by a format element.
+An error is generated if a value that isn't a supported format element appears in `format_string_expression` or `expression` doesn't contain a value specified by a format element.

 <table>